CroatianMeteorNetwork/RMS/README.md

 pip install git+https://github.com/matejak/imreg_dft@master#egg=imreg_dft>'2.0.0'
 ```

-If you want to use the machine for capture, you need to install OpenCV using the ```opencv4_install.sh``` script.
+If you want to use the machine for capture using OpenCV, you need to install it using the ```opencv4_install.sh``` script.
 This will build OpenCV with gstreamer and ffmpeg support.
 If you are not planning to run the capture but you are planning to use other RMS tool, you can install opencv using conda:

 ```
 conda install -c conda-forge opencv